In this post, I, your resident Occupational Therapist, will give you aging in place solutions to keep your loved ones safe and happy at home!

 Unfortunately, the older a person gets, the higher the chances are that physical safety becomes an issue.

-Currently, along with writing this blog with my sister, Pam, I also work, part-time, specifically assessing client’s homes for safety with a program called Community First Choice, here in Maryland.
+Specifically, I assess client’s homes for safety with a program called Community First Choice, here in Maryland.

-So, I decided I’d like to share my knowledge with our readers about what can be done to increase the level of safety for your aging loved ones.
+Therefore, I decided to share my aging in place knowledge with you including tips for increasing the level of safety for your aging loved ones.

 The above graphic contains pictures of the items listed below.
 The numbers correspond with the numbers below.
 Click on the highlighted name of each item to get all of the information about the item, customer reviews and price on Amazon.